 This is the standard post-operative (after surgery) instruction sheet you’ll get after surgery.
 If the instructions don’t make sense for your situation, call Dr. Henley immediately at 479-521-2752 to make sure you understand your instructions.

 You have just had surgery by Dr. C. Noel Henley with Ozark Orthopaedics.
-You have a large dressing on your hand that is used to reduce motion and prevent swelling.
+You have a dressing on your hand that is used to reduce motion and prevent swelling.
 Please keep your hand elevated (higher than your heart) for the next 24 hours and from time to time, extend and flex (open and close) your fingers as much as possible within the dressing.

 You may experience some temporary numbness in your fingers and staining of the dressing, but active bleeding is not normal.